lauralonglastname/Interactive-Data-Vis-Sp2021/lauralonglastname_project/README.md

 • US Census Data, Median Household Income 2018
 • Average Utility Cost per capita per state https://openei.org/wiki/Utility_Rate_Database
 • Data on average cost of internet plans per state https://www.broadbandsearch.net/blog/internet-cost-by-state

-If internet service providers are regulated by the FCC, then the federal government can set a country wide "Affordable Internet Mandate".
-My goal is to tell a story that show the gap in affordabiliity across the country, and use NY's $15/month plan as a model.